Which countries or subregions fall within the Indian Ocean region, according to this program?

 What is the selection procedure?

 An interdisciplinary committee will select successful applications through a peer review process.
-This selection committee will consist of experts from a range of social science and allied disciplines, as well as the various subregions of the Indian Ocean.
+This selection committee will consist of experts in a range of social science and allied disciplines, as well as the various subregions of the Indian Ocean.